Open Source Happy Hour

 So they didn't want any known affiliation with any projects whatsoever, even though some of us were even active contributors to projects.

-So I think that goes back to like the evolution, the evolution of like the whole ecosystem is like, now you're a you have a set of governance rules.
+I think that goes back to like the evolution, the evolution of like the whole ecosystem is like, now you're, you have a set of governance rules and the company can trust that they can put money into you.

-And, you know, Microsoft wanted to like make them successful and then make them successful with Microsoft.
+And you know, Microsoft wanted to like make them successful and then make them successful with Microsoft.

-And so this was a really good way that they could give to the projects and help that project succeed, but it kind of came down to like trusting we trust a few individuals and now we build a system and you can trust the system and so on and so forth.
+We trust a few individuals and now we build a system and you can trust the system and so on and so forth.

 Yeah, absolutely.